google/WebFundamentals/New/src/content/en/fundamentals/native-hardware/click-to-call/index.md

 {% include "_shared/contributors/petelepage.html" %}

 On devices with phone capabilities, make it easy for users to directly connect with you by simply tapping a phone number, more commonly known as click to call.

 ## TL;DR

-Success: Wrap all phone numbers in hyperlinks with the <code>tel:</code> schema.
+* Wrap all phone numbers in hyperlinks with the <code>tel:</code> schema.
-Success: Always use the international dialing format.
+* Always use the international dialing format.

 ## Link telephone numbers for click to call